 - Jeans

-- trekking pants – light weight, quick dry Columbia Trail II pants
+- trekking pants – lightweight, quick dry Columbia Trail II pants

 - flip flops- nothing like Havaianas